bsmg/beat-saber-community-wiki/modding.md

 To install other mods that you have downloaded or made, place the plugin into your `Plugins` folder within the Beat Saber install directory.
 Can't find where Beat Saber is installed?
 See: [Install Folder](/faq/install-folder).

+### Linux?
+If you happen to use Linux for gaming, and want to install mods on your Linux system, don't worry.
+[We've got a guide set up for you!](https://bsmg.wiki/modding/linux)

 # Making Mods
 Beat Saber does **not** have built in mod support.